 Peaches may not be something you think of when it comes to a savory chicken dish.
 But pairing peaches, heavy cream, and your favorite white wine results in the perfect, slightly sweet and savory sauce that goes so well with chicken.

-This one-pot chicken with peaches in cream sauce dish makes an easy weeknight meal, but it’s so tasty and looks so fancy, that you could totally make it for a special occasion.
+This one-pot creamy peach chicken dish makes an easy weeknight meal, but it’s so tasty and looks so fancy, that you could totally make it for a special occasion.

 - Check the ingredients in your cream.
 It should only say simple things like cream and milk.
 Some cream companies add stabilizers and other unnecessary ingredients.